Bone Marrow (cont.)

 Typically, only a local anesthetic is required to numb the skin and tissue down to the surface of the bone.
 A small cut (less than one-quarter inch) is then made in the skin.
 A hollow needle whose center is filled by a removable metal rod called a trochar is used to penetrate through the dense outer shell of bone.
 This needle (the most popular is termed the Jamshidi needle) can be used for both aspiration of marrow liquid or for a needle biopsy core of solid material.
 Once inside the bone, the trochar is removed and a syringe is attached to the now hollow tube of the bone marrow needle.
-The bone marrow is withdrawn by pulling back on the plunger of the syringe and collecting the liquid.
+The bone marrow is withdrawn as a thick liquid by pulling back on the plunger of the syringe and collecting the liquid.
 This sample is known as the marrow aspirate.
-This part of the procedure only lasts a few seconds, but is usually the most painful due to the sudden stimulation of small nerves inside the bone.
+This part of the procedure only lasts a few seconds, but is usually the most painful due to the sudden sense of a negative pressure inside the bone.

-A biopsy can also be obtained in addition to the marrow aspirate or when an aspirate cannot be obtained.
+A biopsy can also then be obtained in addition to the marrow aspirate or when an aspirate cannot be obtained.
 The same needle is used but without the center portion in place.
-As the needle is twisted through the bone it cuts a core which is trapped inside the needle.
+As the needle is partially rotated into the bone it cuts a core which is trapped inside the needle.
 Once the needle is removed, this core can be extracted from the needle barrel.
 This core can then be prepared with fixatives and stains for examination under a microscope.